vendrhub/vendr-documentation/content/docs/core/1.2.0/reference/vendr-core-models/aggregatebase-3.md

 #### IsNew

-Gets a boolean flag to indicate whether the entity is new and therfore has not yet been persisted to the database
+Gets a boolean flag to indicate whether the entity is new and therefore has not yet been persisted to the database

 ```csharp
 public bool IsNew { get; }